fedora-copr/copr/doc/user_documentation.rst

 You can build for EPEL as well.

+.. _`Can I have more yum repositories?`:

-.. rubric:: Can I have more yum repositories?
+.. rubric:: Can I have more yum repositories? :ref:`¶ <Can I have more yum repositories?>`

 Yes.
 Each user can have more than one project and each project has one yum repository - to be more precise one repository per chroot.

+.. _`Can I submit multiple builds at once?`:

-.. rubric:: Can I submit multiple builds at once?
+.. rubric:: Can I submit multiple builds at once? :ref:`¶ <Can I submit multiple builds at once?>`

 Yes.
 Just separate them by a space or a new line, but keep in mind that we do not guarantee build order.

+.. _`What happens when I try to build a package with the same version number?`:

-.. rubric:: What happens when I try to build a package with the same version number?
+.. rubric:: What happens when I try to build a package with the same version number? :ref:`¶ <What happens when I try to build a package with the same version number?>`

+Nothing special.
 Your package will just be rebuilt again.

+.. _`Can I depend on other packages, which are not in Fedora/EPEL?`:

-.. rubric:: Can I depend on other packages, which are not in Fedora/EPEL?
+.. rubric:: Can I depend on other packages, which are not in Fedora/EPEL? :ref:`¶ <Can I depend on other packages, which are not in Fedora/EPEL?>`

 Yes, they just need to be available in some yum repository.
 It can either be another Copr repo or a third-party yum repo (e.g jpackage).
 Click on "Edit" in your project and add the appropriate repositories into the "Repos" field.
 Packages from your project are available to be used at build time as well, but only for the project you are currently building and not from your other projects.

+.. _`Can I give access to my repo to my team mate?`:

-.. rubric:: Can I give access to my repo to my team mate?
+.. rubric:: Can I give access to my repo to my team mate? :ref:`¶ <Can I give access to my repo to my team mate?>`

 Yes.
 If somebody wants to build into your project and you want give them access, just point them to your Copr project page.
 They should then click on the "Permission" tab, and request the permissions they want.
 "Builder" can only submit builds and "Admin" can approve permissions requests.
 You will then have to navigate to the same "Permission" tab and either approve or reject the request.

+.. _`Do you have a command-line client?`:

-.. rubric:: Do you have a command-line client?
+.. rubric:: Do you have a command-line client? :ref:`¶ <Do you have a command-line client?>`

 Yes.
 Just do ``dnf install copr-cli`` and learn more by ``man copr-cli``.

+.. _`Do you have an API?`:

-.. rubric:: Do you have an API?
+.. rubric:: Do you have an API? :ref:`¶ <Do you have an API?>`

 Yes.
 See the link in the footer of every Copr page or jump directly to the `API page <http://copr-fe-dev.cloud.fedoraproject.org/api/>`_.

+.. _`How long do you keep the builds?`:

-.. rubric:: How long do you keep the builds?
+.. rubric:: How long do you keep the builds? :ref:`¶ <How long do you keep the builds?>`

 We keep the last successful build from each package indefinitely.
 All other builds (old packages, failed builds) are deleted after 14 days.

+.. _`How is Copr pronounced?`:

-.. rubric:: How is Copr pronounced?
+.. rubric:: How is Copr pronounced? :ref:`¶ <How is Copr pronounced?>`

 In American English Copr is pronounced /ˈkɑ.pɚ/ like the metallic element spelled "copper".

+.. _`Why another buildsystem?`:

-.. rubric:: Why another buildsystem?
+.. rubric:: Why another buildsystem? :ref:`¶ <Why another buildsystem?>`

 We didn't start off to create another buildsystem.
 We originally just wanted to make building third party rpm repositories easier, but after talking to the koji developers and the developers who are building packages for CentOS we realized that there was a need for a maintainable, pluggable, and lightweight build system.

+.. _`Did you consider OBS?`:

-.. rubric:: Did you consider OBS?
+.. rubric:: Did you consider OBS? :ref:`¶ <Did you consider OBS?>`

 Yes, we did.
 See `Copr and integration with Koji <http://miroslav.suchy.cz/blog/archives/2013/08/29/copr_and_integration_with_koji/index.html>`_ and `Copr Implemented using OBS <http://miroslav.suchy.cz/blog/archives/2013/08/30/copr_implemented_using_obs/index.html>`_.
 And the `mailing list discussion <https://lists.fedoraproject.org/pipermail/devel/2013-August/188575.html>`_, as well as the `conclusion <https://lists.fedoraproject.org/pipermail/devel/2013-September/188751.html>`_.

+.. _`Can I get notifications from Copr builds?`:

-.. rubric:: Can I get notifications from Copr builds?
+.. rubric:: Can I get notifications from Copr builds? :ref:`¶ <Can I get notifications from Copr builds?>`

 Yes, you can.
 Enable email/irc/android notifications at `Fedora notifications service <https://apps.fedoraproject.org/notifications/>`_.

 See this `example on how to process fedmsg notifications <http://miroslav.suchy.cz/blog/archives/2014/03/21/how_to_get_notification_about_your_builds_in_copr/index.html>`_.

+.. _`What does Copr mean?`:

-.. rubric:: What does Copr mean?
+.. rubric:: What does Copr mean? :ref:`¶ <What does Copr mean?>`

 Community projects (formerly Cool Other Package Repositories)

+.. _`How can I tell yum to prefer Copr packages?`:

-.. rubric:: How can I tell yum to prefer Copr packages?
+.. rubric:: How can I tell yum to prefer Copr packages? :ref:`¶ <How can I tell yum to prefer Copr packages?>`

 Building a package with the same version-release number in Copr as the package distributed in the official Fedora repos is discouraged.
 You should instead bump the release number.
 Should you build with the same version-release number, you can tell yum to prefer the Copr packages over the distribution provided packages by adding cost=900 to the .repo file.

+.. _`Can Copr build directly from git?`:

-.. rubric:: Can Copr build directly from git?
+.. rubric:: Can Copr build directly from git? :ref:`¶ <Can Copr build directly from git?>`

 Yes, it can.
 See :ref:`tito_ref` and `Mock SCM`_ build methods.